 High School Direct Admission

-- Access to CSE labs and facilities
+- Access to CSE labs, facilities, and events

 Advice & FAQs

 How do I know if I am admitted to CSE as a Direct Admission student?